yudaprama/agenticSeek/README.md

 **Hardware Requirements:**

 To run LLMs locally, you'll need sufficient hardware.
-At a minimum, a GPU capable of running Qwen/Deepseek 14B is required.
+At a minimum, a GPU capable of running Magistral, Qwen or Deepseek 14B is required.
 See the FAQ for detailed model/performance recommendations.

 **Setup your local provider**